Libyan Coast Guard

 THE SEA-Watch INCIDENT

-Not far from their raft was the Sea-Watch vessel operated by humanitarian organization which could have brought them to safety.
-Another 47 were captured by the Libyan Coast Guard, which returned them to Libya, where they suffered abuse — including rape and torture.
+Not far from their raft was the Sea-Watch 3 vessel operated by the search and rescue organization Sea-Watch, which could have brought them to safety.
+Another 47 were captured by the Libyan Coast Guard, which returned them to Libya, where they suffered severe human rights violations, including rape and torture.

-Seventeen survivors of a fatal incident filed an application against Italy with the European Court of Human Rights on 8 May 2018.
-The applicants included the surviving parents of two children who died in the incident.
+Seventeen survivors of a fatal incident have filed an application against Italy with the European Court of Human Rights on 8 May 2018.
+The applicants included the surviving parents of two infant children who died in the incident.
 Italy has been enabling and coordinating the Libyan response at sea.
-The application asserts that Italy has legal responsibility for the actions of the Libyan Coast Guard in this case.
-Numerous survivors were subject to serious abuse abuse an some were sold into slavery.
+The application asserts that Italy bears legal responsibility for the actions of the Libyan Coast Guard in this case.
+Numerous survivors were subject to serious abuse and some were sold into slavery.